 The Learning Development Unit (LDU) provides undergraduate students with academic skills in order to support students to achieve academic success.
 This involves providing workshops on time management, exam-taking, note-taking, reading skills and many more.
 Advertisements will be placed on uLink and on our Facebook page throughout the year.
 The LDU strives to contribute to the reduction of student dropout and to improve the pass rate and degree throughput rate.

-Students can self-enrol in the Learning Development Study Skills self-paced module on Blackboard.
-You will find it there, under Organisations.
-To self-enrol:
+Students can self-enrol in the Learning Development Study Skills self-paced module on Moodle.

 Go to Institution Page

 Search for the organisation and enrol into it.